 W e take the honour of selling your home very seriously.
-For many this can be one of life’s most stressful events, unlike most traditional agents we are very much a people focused business committed to getting the very best result for the seller with buyers who are correctly vetted in a proceed-able position.
+For many, this can be one of life’s most stressful events, but unlike most traditional agents, we are very much a people-focused business.
+We’re committed to getting the very best result for the seller, with buyers who are correctly vetted and in a proceedable position.

-The advertising and presentation of your property on-line has never been more important as this is the modern day ‘shop-window’.
-We ensure that your property is photographed in the best possible light with a pre-marketing consultation advising of any alternations that may need to take place in advance of ‘going live’.
-We put a lot of care and attention into our property descriptions to ensure that we do your home the justice it deserves making sure any prospective buyers get an interesting and accurate account of the property.
+The advertising and presentation of your property online has never been more important.
+We ensure it is photographed in the best possible light with a pre-marketing consultation advising of any alterations that may be needed in advance of ‘going live’.
+We put great care and attention into our descriptions to ensure we do full justice to your home, and prospective buyers get an enticing yet accurate account of its appeal.

-Properties are displayed on the major website portals along with our high profile website and our impressive shop-front locations.
+Properties are displayed on the major website portals along with our own high profile website and impressive shop-front locations.

-Our dedicated sales team are on hand to guide you through the process and ensure that you are kept regularly updated of progress in a way that suits your needs.
-It is important to remember that the hard work does not stop once the property is sold.
+Our dedicated sales team is on hand to guide you through the process and ensure that you are kept regularly updated of progress in a way that suits you.
+And the hard work does not stop once the property is sold.

-In-fact this is where many good agents show their worth over low-fee call centre type agents.
-The process of working the sale through to exchange and completion is something we take great pride in delivering time and time again by diligently working with all parties and keeping everyone informed and updated.
+In fact this is where many good agents show their worth over low-fee, call centre-type operations.
+The process of managing the sale through to exchange and completion is something we take great pride in delivering time and time again, diligently working with all parties to keep everyone informed and updated.

 2. Your front door is the centrepiece of your kerb appeal so repaint it in a tasteful colour.
 Update the outside lights and put potted plants on either side of the door.